RebootJeff/rebootjeff.github.io/source/_posts/2015-04-19-how-to-talk-while-coding-and-whiteboarding.markdown

 6. Walkthrough
 7. Testing

 Notice that these steps don't magically provide a complete guide to actually solving problems.
 For example, they don't tell you which data structures to use.
-Instead, these steps show you how to communicate better as you solve the challenge.
-They help you talk with your interviewer or colleague about the problem space, your initial impressions, your ability to break down the problem into sub-problems, and your personal quality assurance process.
+Instead, these steps show you how to communicate better as you solve a challenge.
+They help you talk with your interviewer or colleague about the problem space, your initial impressions, your ability to break down the problem into sub-problems, and your quality assurance process.

 # The 7 Steps Explained